adityamohod16/auto-annotated-portfoliou/content/pages/blog/post-six.md

 ---
 type: PostLayout
-title: How to Structure and Organize a Next.js Project 🗂️
+title: How to download books ?
 colors: colors-a
-date: '2024-06-03'
+date: ''
 author: content/data/team/doris-soto.json
 excerpt: >-
-  More context that may or may not be helpful
+  Go to the specific category of the books you are looking for.
+Then click on the link provided for that specific book.
+Then on clicking the book on get the link of google drive.
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image6.jpg